 For one of the tastier Japan experiences, sample sake ice cream – about 250 yen – or any other of the many unusual ice cream flavors.
+Here is the definitive report on Japanese ice cream.
 If you have a sweet tooth, Japan is your Nirvana.
 Each area of the country has its own regional pastry specialty.
 It’s fun to try different ones and compare.

 Enjoy a meal of Kobe beef in the international coastal city of Kobe.
 Taste for yourself what all the hype is about.
 A really nice lunch experience for two at one of the many restaurants specializing in Kobe beef will run you about 8,000 to 10,000 yen depending on drinks.
 Kobe beef is famous worldwide and sampling it in Kobe is about as Japan-eesee an experience as you can get.

 Check out cool places to stay in Kobe.